MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 By default, the **Preview and experimental AI models** (called **AI Builder preview models** before August 2025) feature is enabled for any eligible environment.
 Eligible environments must have Microsoft Dataverse and be in a [supported region](availability-region.md).
 If the environment isn't eligible, the **Preview and experimental AI models** feature doesn't appear in the Power Platform admin center.

-To control AI Builder preview feature availability:
+To control preview and experimental AI model or feature availability for an environment:

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com).